-After many years with your current helpdesk, it can no longer keep up the pace with your needs that have evolved.
+After many years with your current helpdesk, it can no longer keep up with your needs, that have evolved.
 Worse, you may be trying to stay afloat and manage everything inside an Excel file or an email folder.

 Don’t you have other priorities than having to constantly extinguishing fires (more than 50% of the time of support teams is spent resolving tickets (Source: HDI 2016 Technical support practices & salary)?
 You’re right to think that solutions exist.